Website-2/zbp-language-services.github.io/about.md

 * Court accredited as a translator and interpreter
 * 7 years of experience in the language industry
 * Regular professional development to ensure up-to-date knowledge of industry trends and best practices
-* In-depth cultural knowledge due to growing up bilingual and having lived abroad
+* In-depth cultural knowledge thanks to growing up bilingual in the UK and having lived abroad
 <br><br><br>
 A culture and nature-focused traveller, I grew up bilingual in the UK and spent long periods in Germany and also Spain.
 If you're thinking that my upbringing must have resulted in a big interest in languages and culture, you're right.
 Thanks to that interest, I've spent the last 10 years deepening my understanding of the cultural differences between the UK, Germany and Spain, meaning the language services I now provide fully consider the cultural nuances that exist.
 <br><br>